 Suriname Information - Page 2

-Apart from two brief periods of British rule, the Netherlands retained control over Suriname.
-In 1954 Surinamers gained internal government.
+Thus, apart from brief periods of British rule, the Netherlands retained control over Suriname.
+In 1954 Suriname gained internal government.
 Full independence from the Netherlands was achieved in 1975.

 The 1980s saw coups and civil war.
 Following a military coup in 1990, the country returned to civilian government.

 The services sector accounts for the greatest percentage of Suriname's Gross Domestic Product (GDP).

 Bauxite, discovered in the early twentieth century, has been an important contributor to Suriname's economy.

 Other industries are gold mining, oil, timber, fishing and food processing.

 Agricultural products include bananas, coconuts, palm kernels, plantains, peanuts and rice.
 However, the state-owned banana company closed in 2002.

 Eco-tourism is an expanding industry.
 Livestock is reared.(2012)